-For the basking light itself, you’ll essentially have your choice between a regular household incandescent light bulb or a halogen flood light bulb.
+You’ll essentially have your choice between a regular household incandescent light bulb or a halogen flood light bulb.
 Both of these can be bought online or at virtually any hardware or home store.

-While the incandescent bulb will need to be a higher wattage than the stronger halogen flood light, both should be mounted above and outside the enclosure, unlike the UVB which will go inside since screens can filter the UVB and keep it from reaching your beardie.
+✅ Pro Tip: Regardless of whether you opt for a halogen or incandescent bulb, you’ll want to mount it above and outside the enclosure. unlike the UVB which will go inside since screens can filter the UVB and keep it from reaching your beardie.